masterw1/dombois-protocol/README.md

 * $E$: Young's Modulus (tissue stiffness).
 * $\rho$: Tissue density.

-[cite_start]This implies organisms are not "printed" instruction-by-instruction, but "vibrated" into shape[cite: 19].
+This implies organisms are not "printed" instruction-by-instruction, but "vibrated" into shape.

 ---